 How Aarondale Care Home is Responding to Coronavirus (COVID-19)

-Further criteria for these pre-booked visits include:
+Criteria for these pre-booked visits include Internal/ external

 - These arrangements are subject to cancellation at short notice if the situation changes and are at the absolute discretion of the Senior Management team.

 In exceptional cases, such as when a resident is at the very end of life, an application may be made for special permission to enter the care home.
 Please contact the home manager directly to discuss this process and the conditions that must be observed for this to happen.